MAP9900/Convoy-Layout-Project/docs/VAE.md

 - `notebooks/vae_final_baseline_comparison.ipynb`: compare the original fixed profile library, direct synthetic hit-threat records, and VAE-generated hit-threat pools.
 - `notebooks/attack_candidate_pool_eval.ipynb`: evaluate and rank an existing candidate pool with the Monte Carlo simulator.

-Legacy notebook:

-- `vae_exploration.ipynb`: older exploratory notebook, now superseded by the focused notebooks above and archived outside the active workspace.

-## Known Limitations
+## Limitations

 - The VAE only decodes 8 continuous fields, so tactical metadata must be derived after sampling.
 - Raw Gaussian-prior sampling is weak for this multimodal tactical manifold.
 - Latent-bank sampling is more reliable but stays close to the training distribution by design.
-- Accepted adversarial candidate pools are intentionally hit-heavy and should not be described as the full distribution of historical U-boat attacks.
+- Accepted adversarial candidate pools are intentionally hit heavy and should not be described as the full distribution of historical U-boat attacks.
+Overall goal of the project remains optimizing the convoy layout for defense, thus why hit heavy profiles were prioritized.
+Defense can now be trained on worst case scenario attacks
-- Full-state candidate ranking should not be described as POMDP behavior.
-- Generalization across convoy layouts should be validated during final reruns.